This post contains affiliate links. Please read my disclosure policy to learn more.

-When I am making chicken salad sandwiches, I plan on 6 to 8 ounces per person.
-And when I am serving the chicken salad on a bed of lettuce and with other sides, I will plan on 10 to 12 ounces.
+When making chicken salad sandwiches, plan on 6 to 8 ounces per person.
+And when serving the chicken salad on a bed of salad greens along with other sides, plan on 10 to 12 ounces per person.

-When you make good chicken salad, it will get eaten up quickly.
+It sounds like a lot, but when you make a good chicken salad, it will get eaten up quickly.
 Trust me, err on the side of caution and make extra.
 The worst thing that happens is you have leftover chicken salad.
 Oh, and did I tell you, chicken salad is always better the next day!

-The exact amount you make will depend on the event (dinner, lunch buffet, or baby shower), whether or not the chicken salad is the main entree, and if the chicken salad will be served as a sandwich, as well as what other sides you are serving.
+The exact amount you make will depend on the event (dinner, lunch buffet, or baby shower) and how the chicken salad will be served.
+Consider the following:

-There are many soups that go well with chicken salad.
+There are many soups that go well with chicken salad and are some of the best healthy sides for chicken salad you’ll find.
 Some of the best are:

 - Mushroom and Rice-based soups

-What To Eat With Chicken Salad On Keto?
+What To Serve With Chicken Salad When On Keto?

 - Romaine hearts and butter lettuce to make a wrap